-- Changing the way decisions are made and who is consulted at the earliest stages of project/program design, - Establishing equity goals and outcomes from the outset of projects and maintaining a clear focus on arriving at and delivering on meaningful equity action and commitments.
+- Changing the way decisions are made and consulting with representatives and leaders of historically marginalized communities at the earliest stages of project/program design. - Establishing equity goals and outcomes from the outset of projects and maintaining a clear focus on arriving at and delivering on meaningful equity action and commitments.